Understanding Elder Financial Abuse

 - Thinking critically and double checking everything you hear or see online, as communicating online can interfere with our ability to recognize people’s emotions or true intentions.

-- Investigating an investment opportunity or sales pitch, as well as the person promoting it, before handing over your money; or seeking independent, third party advice if you are unsure of an investment offer.
+- Investigating an investment opportunity or sales pitch, as well as the person promoting it, before handing over your money; or consider seeking independent, third party advice if you are unsure of an investment offer.

 - Understanding affinity fraud and learning the affinity fraud warning signs.